commfish/southeast_pink_salmon_preseason/README.md

 **~end of October**: Final write-up due with re-run of final model with updated harvest data for the current year.

-**mid- November**: Advisory Announcement due.
-This is the primary responsibility of the SEAK pink salmon manager and biologist.
+**mid-November**: Advisory Announcement due.
+This is the primary responsibility of Teresa Fish and/or Andy Piston.
 The biometrician reviews the announcement.

-Southeast Alaska Pink Salmon Forecasting Team:
+**Southeast Alaska Pink Salmon Forecasting Team**:

 * Teresa Fish (ADF&G; Pink and chum salmon project leader)
 * Andy Piston (ADF&G; CF Salmon Research Supervisor)